Zhongli (Genshin Impact): Promotion

+Zhongli first appeared as a non-player character in version 1.0 of the game, appearing in the first chapter of the main storyline. miHoYo later announced in the version 1.1 preview trailer that Zhongli would become a playable character, releasing a character trailer for him on November 22, 2020, and showcasing his gameplay with a character demo a week later.
+He debuted as a playable character in version 1.1 on December 1, 2020, alongside a dedicated weapon, the "Vortex Vanquisher." miHoYo also launched a two-part Story Quest dedicated to Zhongli so players could learn more about him, with the second part coming out alongside version 1.5 on April 28, 2021.

 On December 18, 2023, Genshin Impact released the promotional teaser titled "Gazing Up at Eternity, Looking Down at the World" in collaboration with the Sanxingdui Museum, as well as the creative cultural relics commentary video "Antiquities Experience" and the interactive web page "Ancient Treasures Unearthed".
-The online activities are themed around Zhongli's dream in perusing and naming Sanxingdui bronzes, with the hints offered by the character to introduce and promote the cultural relics at Sanxingdui.
+The online activities are themed around Zhongli's dream in perusing and naming Sanxingdui bronzes, with the hints offered by the character introducing and promoting the cultural relics at Sanxingdui.
 After the video was released, the topic of joint conversation quickly became trending on search results.
-As of December 20, the collaboration teaser "Gazing Up at Eternity, Looking Down at the World" has been viewed more than 6 million times on Bilibili.
+As of February 4, 2026, the collaboration teaser "Gazing Up at Eternity, Looking Down at the World" has been viewed more than 2 million times on Bilibili.
 Related activities also include offline check-ins to receive gifts within Genshin Impact.
 A bronze statue of Zhongli was also displayed at the Sanxingdui Museum for visitors to take pictures of.